programminghistorian/jekyll/project-team.md

 layout: directory
 ---

+Our editorial team works together to help authors produce high quality tutorials.
+Please direct correspondence in the first instance to Ian Milligan at the University of Waterloo who is the acting commissioning editor.

 Editorial Board
 ---------------

-Please direct correspondence in the first instance to Ian Milligan at the University of Waterloo.

 {% include contact-info.html name="Maria José Afanador-Llach" %}